 As a Building with Nature Approved Assessor, Isabelle brings the principles of good design for wellbeing, water and wildlife to her project work and helps clients reach their biodiversity targets.

-Isabelle, what is the current big trend in your discipline?
+Isabelle, what is the current big trend in Landscape Architecture?

-There seems to be an exciting shift of awareness and recognition for our profession due to some of these factors, which is welcomed.
+There seems to be a shift of awareness and recognition for our profession due to some of these factors, which is welcomed.

 Do you have a favourite project?

 It has to be Low Carbon Residences at UWE.
 We worked on this project though the pandemic, where we had to get to grips with switching to homeworking and deal with the lock down restrictions as well as home-schooling, which was a real challenge.

 It was very interesting to develop a landscape strategy during a time where our relationship to the outside world was changing so dramatically.
 It forced us to think differently about how the scheme should evolve.
 It also highlighted the need for collaboration in order to resolve design.
 Now that the project is being built it will be great to see the landscape come to life.